 Every case is unique.
 Case values are based on many factors, including the severity of the plaintiff’s injury, how much it impacts his or her life, and the costs associated with the injury.
 Working with an attorney is the most effective way to optimize your case’s financial outcome.
 Our lawyers have the power to take cases to court in Philadelphia, if necessary, to achieve optimal results.

-The best thing to do is to remain still and wait for paramedics to arrive.
+If you feel pain, numbness or tingling in your back or limbs after an accident, call 9-1-1 if possible, stay where you are and remain as still as possible, and wait for paramedics to arrive.
 Medical professionals will immediately take steps to immobilize your spine and reduce the risk of further injury, such as putting you in a brace.
 Then, you will receive further medical attention at a hospital in Philadelphia to minimize the effects of the injury.

 At Youman & Caputo, we have extensive experience litigating and securing large verdicts and settlements in spinal cord injury cases of all types, including medical malpractice, product liability, accidents, surgical injuries, and other cases.
 If you or a loved one have suffered a spinal cord injury caused by the negligence of another, then call now for a free consultation.